 In pay-per-click advertising (PPC), every click counts.
 In some cases, your ad might be costing you money when it doesn’t need to.

-Let’s say you sell wicker baskets on Amazon.
-If you have a bid on the keyword “baskets,” it’s possible that your ad will appear in any search containing the same keyword.
+Let’s say you sell wicker baskets on Amazon and have a bid on keyword “baskets”.
+It’s possible that your ad will appear in any search containing the same keyword.
 However, not all shoppers are looking for wicker baskets specifically.

-Negative keyword targeting is an option in two types of Amazon PPC ads: Sponsored Products and Sponsored Brands.
-You can implement your negative keywords when selecting automatic targeting or keyword targeting strategy.
+Negative keyword targeting is an option in two types of Amazon PPC ads: Sponsored Product Ads and Sponsored Brands.
+You can add negative keywords in your Amazon keyword tool when selecting automatic amazon targeting or keyword targeting strategy.

-For instance, if you have bid on the keyword “shampoo,” you may find that some iterations of this keyword result in higher conversion rates for your product.
+For instance, let’s say that you have bid on the keyword “shampoo”.
+You may find that some repetitions of this keyword result in higher conversion rates for your product.

 Finally, consider combining negative keyword targeting with negative product targeting to optimize the quality of traffic you receive on your listings.